Academy of Television Arts & Sciences: Emmy Award

 In 1949, the Television Academy held the first Emmy Awards ceremony, an annual event created to recognize excellence in U.S. television programming, although the initial event was restricted to programming from the Los Angeles area.
-The name "Emmy" was derived from "Immy," a nickname for the image orthicon camera tube, which aided the progress of modern television.
+The name "Emmy" was derived from "Immy", a nickname for the image orthicon camera tube, which aided the progress of modern television.
 The word was feminized as "Emmy" to match the statuette, which depicted a winged woman holding an atom.

+Sister organizations

-The Emmy Awards are administered by three sister organizations who focus on various sectors of television programming: the Academy of Television Arts & Sciences (primetime), the National Academy of Television Arts and Sciences (daytime, sports, news and documentary), and the International Academy of Television Arts and Sciences (international).
+The Emmy Awards are administered by three sister organizations that focus on various sectors of television programming: the Academy of Television Arts & Sciences (primetime), the National Academy of Television Arts and Sciences (daytime, sports, news and documentary), and the International Academy of Television Arts and Sciences (international).
 The Academy of Television Arts & Sciences also presents the Los Angeles Emmy Awards.

 Publications and programs

 In addition to recognizing outstanding programming through its Primetime Emmy Awards, the Television Academy publishes the award-winning emmy magazine and through the Academy of Television Arts & Sciences Foundation, is responsible for the Archive of American Television, annual College Television Awards, Fred Rogers Memorial Scholarship, acclaimed student internships and other educational outreach programs.